 It could be that I’m a die-hard fan of curry or it could just be that this stall’s food is absolutely delicious but I think the curry rice from this stall is one of my favourites out of all the various cuisine-types I’ve tried in Toa Payoh.

-This dish was gloriously scrumptious with the savoury curry paired with soft long beans and fried chicken and plain white rice that helped to mellow out and balance the powerful flavours of the dish.
+The curry rice here is gloriously scrumptious with the savoury curry paired with plain white rice and dishes of your choice such as cabbage and pork chop that helped to mellow out and balance the powerful flavours of the dish.
 This would definitely be my top recommendation for those in the area looking to satiate their appetite.

 大巴窑剪刀剪咖喱饭 Curry Rice: 210 Lorong 8 Toa Payoh, Toa Payoh Lorong 8 Market & Food Centre, Singapore 310210